 Ushuaia, Argentina

-Self‑proclaimed “End of the World,” Ushuaia is the planet’s southernmost city.
-If you’re after crisp midsummer air and snow‑rimmed vistas, this Patagonian outpost won’t disappoint.
+Self‑proclaimed "End of the World," Ushuaia is the planet's southernmost city.
+If you're after crisp midsummer air and snow‑rimmed vistas, this Patagonian outpost won't disappoint.
 Hike through Tierra del Fuego National Park, linger by the glass‑still waters of Lapataia Bay, or hop a bus—or boat—to historic Estancia Harberton, where seals and penguins laze on the rocky shore.
-Between excursions, dive into Fuegian flavours: try halal-friendly seafood (king‑grilled fish stew) or line‑caught black hake, all prized locally alongside exceptionally tender beef.
+Between excursions, dive into Fuegian flavors: try halal-friendly seafood (king‑grilled fish stew) or line‑caught black hake, all prized locally alongside exceptionally tender beef.

 Rotorua, New Zealand

-Though geysers are usually associated with Iceland, it’s not the only place on Earth known for geothermal activities.
-Bubbling mud baths and hot water pools put Rotorua on the map: you can find them in the area around Fenton Street, aptly called “Rotovegas”.
-Skyline would give you the best view of town (you may also try zip lining here, if you’re up for adrenaline kicks).
-To get familiar with Maori culture, book a trip to Whakarewarewa village.
+Though geysers are usually associated with Iceland, it's not the only place on Earth known for geothermal activities.
+Bubbling mud baths and hot water pools put Rotorua on the map: you can find them in the area around Fenton Street, aptly called "Rotovegas".
+Skyline would give you the best view of the town (you may also try zip-lining here if you're up for an adrenaline rush).
+To get familiar with Māori culture, book a trip to Whakarewarewa village.

 Tasmania, Australia